 Birth of your baby

 - There is no evidence to show that it is safer for your baby to be born by Caesarean section (c-section), but as you may need to meet your baby earlier you are likely to be induced.
 As with any first-time mother-to-be, this means induction may not work and your risk of having to have a c-section increases.

 - Having an early baby can be a worrying time for you, especially if your baby decides to come without giving you much notice!
 But if you do know that your baby may have to spend some time in a special unit (referred to as a neonatal intensive care unit (NICU), neonatal unit (NNU) or special care baby unit (SCBU)) you can ask to be shown round the ward so that you can prepare yourself.
 It can look quite overwhelming when you first see it: lots of machines and monitors, and some very tiny babies.
-Many parents have been in this situation and are very happy to talk to you about their experiences, so contact us on our Support line or come and find us on Facebook, where we will be waiting to support you.
+Many parents have been in this situation and are very happy to talk to you about their experiences, so come and find us on Facebook, where we will be waiting to support you.

 It is important that you know that because ICP is a genetic condition your baby may have inherited your genetic changes.
 This may mean that if you have a girl she has around a 14% chance of ICP in any pregnancy that she may have.
 If you have a boy, he may pass the gentic change down to his children.
 There is also some suggestion that children of ICP women have a slightly increased risk of developing Type 2 diabetes in later life.
 This is still being researched.